calebleung/modchat/README.md

 * No emote list
 * Emotes sent from client are not parsed on client-side as emotes.
 Displays properly to everyone else.
+* No full viewer list.
+(Original code used a third-party.)